How to Keep Your Sales Pipeline Flowing

 By Amy Lou Blunt, Chief Credit Officer

-Our business bankers have built and continue to maintain a prospect pipeline with more depth and breadth than ever.
-So how are they doing this, and how can their success and experience help you develop the same for your business?
+Our business bankers have built and continue to maintain a prospect pipeline with significant depth and breadth that truly enhances their business development efforts.
+How do they do this, and how can their success and experience help you develop the same for your business?

-This phenomenon hasn’t occurred by happenstance; it is a result of a deliberate and consistent effort that begins with:
+It doesn’t happen accidentally; it is a result of deliberate and consistent efforts that begin with:

 - An understanding of what you have to offer and can deliver,

 - Knowing where you shine and can make a tangible contribution and,